helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?

+When there is enough light and distance between the detected object (mask or nothing), it does its job.

-1. When does it fail?
+2. When does it fail?

+It fails when the mask is too close to the camera, or when the light is dim.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+Illumination: camera cannot capture enough details to generalize features in dim light.

+Distance: I did not include images of the mask shot in different distance, and the program cannot match the features with its training set.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

-Since I want to allow other users to test out the prototype, I wouldn't want to train the teachable machine using only my face.
-I redesigned and created another example, which is trained to identify masks.
+Possible scenarios: 1. target object (mask) is presented in angles differnt from the training set.
+2. similar items are presented to the camera, leading to misclassification.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?

+They will not be aware of such things until they encounter problems

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+It'd not be bad if the prototype is for personal/recreational usage.
+However, let's say if it's an automatic face mask detection system installed in a mall to detect customers violating the mask mandate, a misclassification is dangerous.

-1. How could change your interactive system to address this?
+3. How could you change your interactive system to address this?

+I can try to include images of masks shot in different angles and sizes.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+Include different types of masks so that people can tell whether it's a good surgical mask, an N95 mask, or a mask not fit for respiratory protection.

 ### Part D
 ### Characterize your own Observant system